OpenShot/libopenshot/README.md

 ### Install

-Detailed instructions for building libopenshot and libopenshot-audio for each OS:
+Detailed instructions for building libopenshot and libopenshot-audio for each OS.
+These instructions are also available in the /docs/ source folder.

    * [Linux](https://github.com/OpenShot/libopenshot/wiki/Linux-Build-Instructions)
    * [Mac](https://github.com/OpenShot/libopenshot/wiki/Mac-Build-Instructions)